t0mer/Botami4/README.md

 ### Environment
 * BOT_TOKEN - Token for the TelegramBot.
-* ALLOWD_IDS - The telegram Id's allowed to use this bot.
+* ALLOWD_IDS - The telegram Id's allowed to use this bot ([Here](https://www.alphr.com/telegram-find-user-id/) You can find the instructions on how to get your ID)